christinedraper/knife-topo/README.md

 Creates the specified topology in the chef server as an item in the topology data bag.
 Creates the chef environment associated with the topology, if it does not already exist.
-Uploads any topology cookbooks.
+Uploads the topology cookbook, if using the 'via_cookbook' method.
 Updates existing nodes based on the topology information.
 New nodes will be created if the bootstrap option is specified.